Geonkick-Synthesizer/geonkick/doc/Documentation.md

 * Ctrl + e - open export dialog
 * Ctrl + a - open about dialog
 * Ctrl + c - copy current selected percussion
-* Ctrl + v - paste the copied percussion into the current selected pecussion
+* Ctrl + v - paste the copied percussion into the current selected percussion
 * Up/Down - to navigate into the kit list
 * Ctrl + Up/Down - to move up/down the position of the current selected percussion from the kit list